12 Substation Protection Equipment You Must Recognize

 8. Relays

 Relays are used to manually or automatically terminate the circuits.
-The coil that makes up the relay is excited or energized.
+The coil that makes up the relay is exciting or energized.
 Closing its connection activates it to break or establish a circuit.
-Relays come in various forms, including voltage relays, auxiliary relays, reclosing relays, solid state relays, directional relays, inverse time overcurrent relays, microcontroller relays, and over-current relays.
+Relays come in various forms.

 9. Capacitor bank

 Because these capacitor banks serve as a source of reactive power, they can lessen the phase gap between voltage and current.
 They will boost the supply's capability for ripple current.
-It steers clear of the power system's negative traits.
-It is the most cost-effective way to preserve power factors and correct power lag issues.
+It steers clear of the system's negative traits.
+A cost-effective solution exists to preserve power factors and correct power lag issues.

 10. Earthing